pankaj-beldar/Capstone_Project_04_Netflix_Movies_and_TV_Shows_Clustering/README.md

 2. K-Means with Elbow method with word2vec has 5 optimum clusters.

-3.Agglomerative Clustering with dendogram with word2vec has 5 optimum clusters
+3. Agglomerative Clustering with dendogram with word2vec has 5 optimum clusters

-4.Agglomerative Clustering with 0.53 silhouette_score with word2vec gives 4 clusters
+4. Agglomerative Clustering with 0.53 silhouette_score with word2vec gives 4 clusters

 5. Affinity propagation clustering with woed2vec has 5 optimum clusters